DavoGrant/harmonica/docs/source/index.rst

 Acknowledgements
 ----------------

-Built by David Grant and
+Built by David Grant, Hannah Wakeford, and `contributors <https://github.com/DavoGrant/harmonica/graphs/contributors>`_.
-`contributors <https://github.com/DavoGrant/harmonica/graphs/contributors>`_.
 We are very happy to collaborate if you want to reach out.